Andrew zu Schleswig-Holstein-Sonderburg-Glücksburg, Prince of Greece and Denmark1

 Marina Ogilvy 2

-Marina Victoria Alexandra Ogilvy was born on 31 July 1966 at Thatched House Lodge, Richmond Park, Richmond, London, England.1 She is the daughter of Rt.
+Marina Victoria Alexandra Ogilvy was born on 31 July 1966 at Thatched House Lodge, Richmond Park, Richmond, London, EnglandG.1 She is the daughter of Rt.
 Hon.
-Sir Angus James Robert Bruce Ogilvy and Alexandra Helen Elizabeth Olga Christabel Windsor, Princess of Kent.3 She married Paul Julian Mowatt on 2 February 1990 at Richmond Park, Surrey, England.3 She and Paul Julian Mowatt were divorced on 15 October 1997.3
+Sir Angus James Robert Bruce Ogilvy and Alexandra Helen Elizabeth Olga Christabel Windsor, Princess of Kent.3 She married Paul Julian Mowatt on 2 February 1990 at Richmond Park, Surrey, EnglandG.3 She and Paul Julian Mowatt were divorced on 15 October 1997.3

 From 2 February 1990, her married name became Mowatt.